 - 17. On 11 March 2020 the Chancellor of the Exchequer announced an agreement between the leaders of the five West Yorkshire local authorities and the Government on a devolution deal for West Yorkshire.
 This is a significant step forward in line with the council's organisational strategy.
 It will build upon the area's history of collaboration to maximise investment and increase its contribution to national economies. - 18.
 The "minded-to" Deal is expected to lead to the adoption of a mayoral combined authority model with additional functions by Order of the Secretary of State. - 19.
-Executive Board have received regular update reports on devolution, and in May 2020 considered a draft scheme and agreed to public consultation prior to submission of the final proposed scheme to the Secretary of State.
+Executive Board have received regular update reports on devolution, and in September 2020 considered the outcome of public consultation on the draft scheme, agreeing that a summary of the results should be provided to the Secretary of State.